The Majesty of God

-Dinah was discovered to be missing and search was made.
-It was found out that she had been abducted by the prince of the land.
+Before Shechem contacted Jacob, Dinah was missed and a search was made.
+It was discovered that she had been abducted by the prince of the land.
 Jacob didn't know what to say.
-He was astounded that his daughter had been raped.
-He sent for his sons and they were told what had happened.
+He was astounded and grieved that his daughter had been raped.
+He sent a messenger to his sons and they were told what had happened.
 They were infuriated.

-When Dinah's brothers got home, they were incensed that their father even bothered to discuss the matter of marriage with the Hivites, but held their peace in front of them.
+When Dinah's brothers got home, they were incensed that their father even discussed the matter of marriage with the Hivites, but held their peace in front of them.
 They were outnumbered, but there had to be a way around this.

-One of the older brothers, probably Simeon, smiled and said, "We can't let you marry our sister because you and your people are not circumcised, and it would be a disgrace to us to let you marry her.
+One of the older brothers, probably Simeon, as he was hot–headed, devious, and an instigator of nefarious plans, said, "We can't let you marry our sister because you and your people are not circumcised, and it would be a disgrace to us to let you marry her.
 However, if all of you get circumcised, then we can let you marry our sister."
 He caught the eyes of his brothers and they remained silent because they knew that he had thought of something that would allow them to take revenge.

 Joseph watched the byplay.
 He suspected that something was up, but he wasn't sure what it was.
 He was the youngest in the group, was never taken into his brothers' confidence, and had no voice in the proceedings.
 He was furious, too, about what had happened to Dinah, and probably was not happy that his brothers seemed to be agreeable to intermarriage with these heathens who had no respect for God.
 Possibly he had no ideas what should be done about it, so he would not have said anything anyway, even if his brothers were not inclined to tell him to keep his yap shut.
 Simeon went on to say, "If you do this, then we will become one people with you, but if you don't, we will take our daughter and leave."

 Shechem left right away with his father, urging him to get the matter settled without any delay.
 The next time he had sex with Dinah, he wanted her to be his wife.
 Giving her respectability would hopefully mollify her about the outrage he had done to her.
 Not that Shechem considered that what he had done was an outrage, but the girl obviously thought so and she was scared of him and his servants.
-If she was protected by marriage to him, she would hopefully stop being so tense.
+If he honoured her with marriage, she would, hopefully, stop being so tense.